wandss/FileNetPEAPI/README.md

 reassign = pe.reassignTask(task, 'new_user', u'Hello.
 Your attention is required for the attached Document!') print reassign
 ```
 *When reassigning a task, the destination user will be checked (added on version 1.2.0) on the Directory Service.
-If the user is not found a message informing that the User wans't found will be returned to the "reassign" variable as showed above.*
+If the user is not found, a message informing that will be returned to the "reassign" variable as showed above.*
 ```python
 reassign = pe.reassignTask(task, 'new_user')
 print reassign